The Ultimate Guide to Trading Card Grading

 Understanding Turnaround Times

-The service level you choose (economy, standard, express, etc.)
+The service level chosen (economy, standard, express).

-The number of cards you submit in one batch.
+The number of cards sent together.

-Any special services, like autograph authentication.
+Any request for special services, such as autograph authentication.

 Tracking Your Submission